Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 * Here is the full TDS (technical data sheet) that gives complete instructions.

-For some interesting driveway paint ideas, check out this paint company down in the Big Easy.
+For some interesting driveway paint ideas, check out this video: this guy is doing a great job.

 How to Paint a Driveway

-Personally, I love to paint driveways: gravity does most of the work.
+Personally, I love to paint driveways and floors: gravity does most of the work.
 Cha-ching.

 1. Picking the perfect day